uakfdotb/ghostpp/readme.txt

 In game:

-!addban <name> <reason> add a new ban to the database (it tries to do a partial match) !ban                    alias to !addban
+!addban <name> <reason> add a new ban to the database (it tries to do a partial match) !autosave <on/off>      enable or disable autosaving !ban                    alias to !addban
 !banlast <reason>       ban the last leaver
-!check <name>           check a user's status (leave blank to check your own status) !checkban <name>        check if a user is banned on any realm !drop                   drop all lagging players
+!check <name>           check a user's status (leave blank to check your own status) !checkban <name>        check if a user is banned on any realm !checkme                check your own status (can be used by non admins, sends a private message visible only to the user) !drop                   drop all lagging players
-!end                    end the game (disconnect everyone) !kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !muteall                mute global chat (allied and private chat still works) !owner [name]           set game owner to yourself, optionally add [name] to set game owner to someone else !stats [name]           display basic player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
+!end                    end the game (disconnect everyone) !from                   display the country each player is from !kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !muteall                mute global chat (allied and private chat still works) !owner [name]           set game owner to yourself, optionally add [name] to set game owner to someone else !ping                   ping players
+!stats [name]           display basic player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !statsdota [name]       display DotA player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !synclimit <number>     set sync limit for the lag screen (10-10000), leave blank to see current sync limit